How will the Taliban takeover impact militancy in Kashmir? | DW | 09.09.2021

 Schofield said the impact of the abrogation was "very dramatic" because it brought in "more rigorous control by the Indian government."
 She said the move made militancy "much more difficult," but warned that disaffection increased.

 In the aftermath of the events of 2019, new militant organizations such as the Resistance Front (TRF) have sprung up.
-But Schofield says they too could end up like their predecessors.
+But Schofield said they, too, could end up like their predecessors.

 "They are going to be stepping in the footsteps of their forebears.
 But ultimately they are undoubtedly going to be crushed in the same way as their forebears were because you cannot take on the Indian army," she said.
 "It's a tragedy that so many young people have lost their lives because of this unresolved political issue."